VMOnGit/Python-for-Basic-ML/Anomalies and Data Analysis/Feed_Back_Analysis.md

 6. **Communication:** EDA often involves creating visualizations that make it easier to communicate findings to stakeholders, facilitating a better understanding of the data and its implications.

-This is conducted by reading the csv data in the form of a `pandas` dataframe
+This is conducted by reading the csv data in the form of a `pandas` dataframe.
+Data frames are easily manipulatable using `Python` programs making the above processes much easier.

 # Machine Learning Approaches for Classification Problems